dexuantang/HideAndPeek/index.markdown

 ```
 # Back Pain
 ```
    This is my spine
 26 vertebrae supporting my body
   A few are probably displaced
     Strands of back muscles hugging it
+       Screaming
          Screaming in pain from the pressure

          “Just don’t slouch so much!”
+          “Just sit straight”
            Yes, this is the problem!
           Or is it?

          This is my brain
         Attached to the very end of my spinal cord
-It tells the muscles to stretch
+      It tells the muscles to relax
     So, my height won’t stand out
-And no one will ask me again:
+   Hiding
+  Hiding from the words like

-“Oh, you are so tall you must play basketball.”
+“Wow, you are so tall!”
-It seems to be a complement
+“You must play basketball!”
+  All seemingly compliments
   But why am I hiding from it?

    My brain tells my back muscles:
-“You can relax, hide the height, once more let the spine stress the muscles let the body suffer
+   “You can relax, once more
+    let the spine stress the muscles
+          let the body appear shorter
+          Although the spine suffers
-So, I, the brain, can feel better.”
+             I, the brain, can feel better.”
 ```

-## The Moon, Too
+# The Moon, Too
 ```
 Apep scrolls pass an app with a black icon as he walks down the six lanes stroad of Moon Colony Two wearing his Far Side Surveyor’s badge.
 His phone’s news feed keeps reminding him about people’s endless debate on the newly proposed ban on Moon resident’s exploration into the